Furnace Repair Checklist

 - Ensure the button is set to “heat” instead of “off” or “cool.”

 - Make certain the program is showing the correct day and time and is set to “run.”
 If you’re having problems turning off the setting, set the temperature by utilizing the up/down arrows and pressing the “hold” button.
-This will force the heating to turn on if thermostat programming is causing a problem.
+This will cause the furnace to turn on if thermostat is causing a problem.

 - Increase the temperature setting to 5 degrees hotter than what the room temperature currently is.

 If your heating hasn’t turned on within a couple minutes, make certain that it has juice by changing the fan switch from “auto” to “on.”
 If the fan doesn’t begin to run, your heater might not have power.

 If you utilize a smart thermostat—like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch—troubleshooting will be determined by the model you have.
 Take a look at the manufacturer’s website for assistance.
 If you still can’t get your Wi-Fi thermostat to work, call us at 877-389-2465 for heating and cooling service.

 Next, check if your breaker and furnace switch are on.